gyurebalint/Notes/Finance/banking.md

  Why not just keep the money supply at a constant rate, say 50% of the GDP?
  - it has to be elastic enough to serve the people with good projects (that benefit society) when they need that money

+ gold standard: only thing the gold did was to put a little more confidence behind the bank notes (currnecy), however its just a precious metal. getting off of it means now the us government guarantees the value, the buying power behind the currency.
+It is a better guarantee since the government can tax peaople.
+Tax is just the price of using the economy for